aszymanski98/Bitcoin-price/README.md

 # Bitcoin price
-This app allows You to check Bitcoin actual price in many currencies, filter them and it is always up to date with market changes.
+This app allows user to check Bitcoin actual price in many currencies, filter them and it is always up to date with market changes.

 ## Table of contents
 * [Demo](#demo)